-CU Health Plan Exclusive-Anthem Plan (HMO) Cost Information:
+CU Health Plan Exclusive- Anthem Plan (HMO) Cost Summary:

-Plan Feature What Participant Will Pay Preventative care No-cost preventative Preventative Care Guidelines Deductible (per plan year) \$250 per individual (each member must meet their \$250) \$750 family maximum (3+ members) Out-of-pocket limit (per plan year) \$8,700 individual; \$17,400 family Office visit Primary care physician - \$30 per visit Specialist - \$40 per visit Urgent care - \$30 per visit Office visit copays do not apply toward the deductible Emergency care \$250 copay (waived if admitted) Prescription drugs Tier 1 - \$15 Tier 2 - \$35 Tier 3 - \$50 Tier 4 - \$75 (specialty) Mail order RX 90-day supply Must be used for maintenance and specialty medications.
-Plan will allow three fills at retail pharmacy.
-After three fills, mail order is required, with a cost savings.
-Out-of-state dependent children If you have dependent children living out-of-state and covered by the Exclusive plan, you may enroll them in CU Health Plan - Exclusive Guest Membership (PDF).
+Plan Feature What Participant Will Pay Preventative care no-cost preventative Preventative Care Guidelines Deductible \$350 per individual (each member must meet their \$350) \$750 family maximum Out-of-pocket limit (per plan year) \$9,100 individual; \$18,200 family Office visit primary care physician - \$30 per visit specialist - \$40 per visit urgent care - \$30 per visit office visit copays do not apply toward the deductible Emergency care \$250 copay (waived if admitted) Prescription drugs CVS Caremark is the claims manager for all CU Health Plans administered by Anthem.
+Please refer to the CVS Caremark website or plan documents on the CU Exclusive website for detailed information.
+Maintenance medications Per fill, a maximum of up to 30 days of maintenance medication may be purchased at a retail pharmacy.
+After 3 fills, CVS retail pharmacies or CVS mail order pharmacy must be used for maintenance medications, for up to 90-day supply to be covered.
+Diabetic supplies CU Health Plan enrollees with diabetes may qualify to receive insulin and generic diabetic supplies (such as test strips, lancets, needles, etc.) from in-network pharmacies with no copay.
+Out-of-state dependent children If you have dependent children living out-of-state and covered by the Exclusive plan, you may enroll them in CU Health Plan - Exclusive Guest Membership .
 Eye exam Exclusive covers a routine eye exam with a \$20 copay in-network along with discounts for hardware and other services.
-Plan documents CU Health Plan Exclusive - Plan Summary (PDF) CU Health Plan Exclusive - Full Plan Booklet (PDF)